nathamanath/range/README.md

 ### TODO:

-* more tests
-* keydown, keyup, and keypress events
+* keycode for keyboard events
+* useful test suite + means of running in many browsers.

 ### Known issues

-* \_keydown called twice on keydown
 * Drag and drop not working in ie8.
 * When I focus on one range, and then I focus on another, focus and blur events are in wrong order.